Spell Casting: A General Procedure

 Step 6: Returning to Normal Space/Time

-Steps 1 through 5 take one out of normal space and time and into a magical space stands outside of the linear time that dominates typical experience.
+Steps 1 through 5 take one out of normal space and time and into a magical space that stands outside of the linear time that dominates typical experience.
 Once the energy has been released and the resulting vacuum filled with the gratitude of fulfillment, the operation is complete, save a necessary formal closing.
 To put the final stamp on the procedure, take a few deep, cleansing breaths, ring the bell three times, and extinguish the candle (or generally, reverse the actions of the procedure used at step 1).
 The work surface can then be cleared.
 If the candle is spent the remains can be discarded without care (nothing say’s “I’m done with that” better than tossing it into a trash can).
 If the candle is to be used again it should be used for the exact same purpose and none other.
-The other items used can be stowed away, or displayed in a place for that, as is your habit.
+The other items used can be stowed away, or displayed in a place as a permeant altar, as is your habit.

 Finally, it’s common for people to feel somewhat detached for some time after being outside of normal space/time.
 The surest remedy for that is to have a little something to eat.
 Nothing brings you back down to earth like a little nosh.